joshvillbrandt/Serial7/README.md

 Serial7
 =======

-An Arduino library for the Sparkfun 7-Segment Serial Display (https://github.com/sparkfun/Serial7SegmentDisplay.)
+An Arduino library for the Sparkfun 7-Segment Serial Display.
 Created by Josh Villbrandt (http://javconcepts.com/), February 13, 2012.
 Released into the public domain.

 # Installation